Explore countryside and sea…

 At the roundabout, take the third exit onto the slip road.
 To head to towards Haywards Heath, take the slip road heading left.
 At the next roundabout, take 2nd exit on to the A272, you should see Bolney Road.

 Pass through 7 roundabouts, remaining on A272.
 At roundabout, take 4th exit on to B2112 or signs for Fox Hill.
-Bear left on to Green Road and wait for the road name to change to North Common Road, turn left on to South Road, turn left on to Honeypot Lane, changes to Mill Lane, from here turn right down a private road/unnamed road where the local GP surgery is, continue down the private road which brings you Gradwell Retirement Village.
+Bear left on to Green Road and wait for the road name to change to North Common Road, turn left on to South Road, turn left on to Honeypot Lane, which changes to Mill Lane, from here turn right onto Gradwell End and continue ahead where Gradwell Retirement Village will be in front of you at the end of the road.

 If you have any questions about our plans, wish to express an interest in the development or experience any issues with the work outlined, please do not hesitate to contact us at our head office on 01372 383950 or email our regional sales manager Chris Buck: firstname.lastname@example.org